Protecting Your Privacy and Funds

-First Business staff will never initiate a request for sensitive information from you (i.e. social security number, personal login ID, password, PIN or account number) through an unsolicited e-mail message or phone call.
+The Bank staff will never initiate a request for sensitive information from you (i.e. social security number, personal login ID, password, PIN or account number) through an unsolicited e-mail message or phone call.

 How to Protect Yourself

 - Take advantage of all security enhancement products and options provided to you by the Banks.
 For clients with bank deposit accounts, we offer certain products, such as Positive Pay, Payee Positive Pay, and ACH Positive Pay that may reduce the risks associated with certain accounts.
 These products may be subject to a fee.
 We may also make you aware of additional products in the future designed to further mitigate the risk of future threats.
-If you are a commercial client and you continue to use internet banking services without subscribing for the enhanced security measures that we may offer now and in the future, you understand and agree that you assume all liability resulting from any losses or damages that could otherwise have been prevented by such Security Procedures or precautions, including, without limitation, losses or damages resulting from any unauthorized altered, counterfeit or fraudulent item or ACH transaction.
-Immediately notify First Business of any suspicious activity by calling Client Services at 608-232-5938 (Madison), 262-792-1400 (Milwaukee), 920-734-1800 (Northeast, Wisconsin), or First Business Trust & Investments at 608-218-8000.
+If you are a commercial client and you continue to use mobile or internet banking services without subscribing for the enhanced security measures that we may offer now and in the future, you understand and agree that you assume all liability resulting from any losses or damages that could otherwise have been prevented by such Security Procedures or precautions, including, without limitation, losses or damages resulting from any unauthorized altered, counterfeit or fraudulent item or ACH transaction.
+Immediately notify the Bank of any suspicious activity by calling Client Services at 608-232-5938 (Madison), 262-792-1400 (Milwaukee), 920-734-1800 (Northeast, Wisconsin), or First Business Trust & Investments at 608-218-8000.

 - Review your banking transactions on a daily basis and your credit report at least annually.

-- Always have updated phone numbers, including a cell phone when possible, set up in online banking and with the Banks in the event you are contacted by First Business to validate your identity.
+- Always have updated phone numbers, including a cell phone when possible, set up in online banking and with the Banks in the event you are contacted by the Bank to validate your identity.
 Out-of-band-authentication will be performed for our internet banking systems (Business Internet Banking or Consumer Internet Banking) if your access device is not recognized when logging in, or you originate ACH or wire transactions.